Who We Are

 Purna was introduced to the physical and spiritual benefits of water yoga here at Shanti Yoga Center.
 Completing Yoga Teachers Training from Sivananda Vedantic Centers in 2010, she returned to teach water yoga where her aim is to make each class a meditation through stretching, yoga poses, and breathing, so participants leave feeling refreshed and renewed.
 To make this effect more complete Purna was instrumental in the renovation of the water conditioning system created to avoid chemicals and secure an environmentally friendly and health promoting quality of water.
 Purna shares her journey as a physically challenged individual integrating her training and experience in both Western and Eastern medical systems along with her love for people and organizations from all walks of life.

-Mirabai has been coming to the ashram from her home in Pittsburgh, PA for fifteen years to study yoga under Vyasa.
+Mirabai began coming to the ashram from her home in Pittsburgh, PA over fifteen years ago to study yoga under Vyasa.
 She helped to establish Global Coalition for Peace and developed the Women’s Self Reliance Program which offers instruction in organic vegetable gardening, nutrition and micro-enterprise to women in developing countries.
 She also teaches our unique blend of Square Foot Gardening and Biodynamic agriculture (called Sattwic Peace Gardens) on a local level.
 Mirabai edits the School of Life newsletter and manages the websites for Global Coalition for Peace and the Essene Church of Peace.
 Her website Making Gardens Making Peace features gardening tips and instruction and reports on the Women’s Self Reliance Program.

 Dr. Prema Padmanaban